← Back to ResourcesCat Health

 • • Suspected toxin ingestion (Tylenol, antifreeze)

 Cats hide illness better than any other domestic species.
-By the time a cat owner notices something's wrong, the cat is often hours away from a serious emergency.
-This guide covers the cat-specific emergencies that are easy to miss, where to go in Calgary at 2am, and what an ER visit actually costs.
+By the time a Calgary owner notices something is wrong, the cat is often hours away from a serious emergency.
+This guide covers the cat-specific emergencies that are easy to miss, how to find a 24-hour cat emergency centre in Calgary at 2am, and what a typical Calgary ER visit costs.
+It is for symptom recognition and the decision to go in.
+It is not a substitute for veterinary advice on treatment, doses, or prognosis.
+When in doubt, call a vet.

 Cat-Specific Emergencies (Easy to Miss)

-Male cats have a narrow urethra that can get blocked by crystals, mucus, or stones.
+Male cats have a narrow urethra that can be blocked by crystals, mucus, or stones.
 Signs: straining in the litter box producing little or nothing, crying out in pain, vomiting, hiding, lethargy.
-Fatal in 24–72 hours if untreated due to kidney failure and bladder rupture.
-Don't wait.
+Fatal in 24 to 72 hours if untreated due to kidney failure and bladder rupture.
+The American Association of Feline Practitioners classifies obstructive FLUTD as a true emergency requiring immediate veterinary care.
+Do not wait.
 ER now.
-Female cats can block too but it's much rarer.
+Female cats can block too but it is much rarer.

 String saws through the intestines as the gut tries to move it through, causing fatal perforation.
 Never pull visible string from the mouth or anus.
 Go to ER.
-Common holiday emergency: tinsel and ribbon from gifts.
+A common holiday emergency: tinsel and ribbon from gifts.
+The Cornell Feline Health Center documents linear foreign bodies as one of the most serious gastrointestinal emergencies in cats.

 Lily ingestion

 All true lilies (Easter lily, tiger lily, day lily, Asiatic lily) are highly toxic to cats.
-Even chewing a leaf, drinking the water from a vase, or grooming pollen off their fur can cause acute kidney failure.
+Even chewing a leaf, drinking the water from a vase, or grooming pollen off the fur can cause acute kidney failure.
 ER immediately, even if the cat seems fine.
-Don't bring lilies into homes with cats.
+The ASPCA Animal Poison Control Center lists true lilies among the most dangerous household plants for cats.
+Do not bring lilies into homes with cats.
 Period.

 Saddle thrombus (aortic thromboembolism)

 Sudden hindlimb paralysis caused by a blood clot from undiagnosed heart disease.
 The cat will be screaming in pain, hindlimbs cold and limp.
 ER immediately.
-Often the first sign of underlying heart disease.
+This is often the first sign of underlying heart disease.

 Hepatic lipidosis (fatty liver)

-Cats that go 24–48 hours without eating — for any reason — can develop fatal liver disease.
+Cats that go 24 to 48 hours without eating, for any reason, can develop fatal liver disease.
 Overweight cats are at highest risk.
-If your cat hasn't eaten in 36+ hours, go to the ER, even if no other obvious symptoms.
+If your cat has not eaten in 36+ hours, go to the ER, even with no other obvious symptoms.

 One tablet can kill a cat.
 Cats lack the liver enzyme to process acetaminophen.
 Symptoms appear in hours: lethargy, brown gums, vomiting.
 ER immediately.
-Same applies to ibuprofen, aspirin, and naproxen — all highly toxic to cats.
+The same applies to ibuprofen, aspirin, and naproxen.
+All are highly toxic to cats.
+The AVMA lists human pain relievers among the leading household hazards for cats.

 For the dog version of this directory, see our Calgary emergency vet guide.